spring1843/go-dsa/hashtable/README.md

 }
 ```

-When using maps in Go, it is crucial to remember that the order of the items stored in the map is not preserved, unlike arrays and slices.
-Relying on the order of the contents of a map can lead to unexpected issues, such as inconsistent code behavior and intermittent failures.
+When using maps in Go, it is crucial to remember that the order of the items stored in the map is not preserved.
+This is unlike arrays and slices.
+Relying on the order of map contents can lead to unexpected issues, such as inconsistent code behavior and intermittent failures.

 ## Complexity